Satisfying the maven’s quest for agricultural knowledge

 As mavens, we’re driven to develop a deep and powerful understanding of a subject.
 We want to know what’s going on in the world.

 Identify emerging trends, keep tabs on new developments, get familiar with technical breakthroughs.

 Get out there.
 Let’s meet the makers, the thinkers and the do-ers.
 Let’s hear it from them first-hand.
-And then take those findings, those observations, those understandings into our relationships with clients.
+And then we can take those findings, those observations, those understandings, those discoveries into our relationships with clients.

-That’s how we help our clients see that bigger picture, how we bring a more balanced view to a communications strategy.
+That’s how we help our clients see the bigger picture.
+It’s how we bring a more balanced view to a communications strategy.
 Content may be king but its legitimacy is conferred by context.
 How do farmers – our end-users – interact with other stakeholders in the receipt and exchange of knowledge?
 Understanding this can make the difference between a communications success and an outright failure.

 That’s why we maintain a steady schedule of visits, within the UK as well as overseas:

 - on behalf of clients (either to represent them, to meet with potential distributors, or fact-finding trips)